FurkanKarakas/FurkanKarakas.github.io/aboutme.md

 - computer networks, TCP/IP networking.

+In EPFL, I got the chance to take courses from different areas of computer science, which also include _artificial intelligence_ and _data science_.

-On top of that, I like learning new stuff in the **HUGE** world of information technology by reading posts online.
-Furthermore, I have a special interest in mathematics, especially in number theory.
-I like reading mathematical proofs, and, if not successful every time, trying to prove "simple" mathematical statements 😊
+On top of that, I like learning new stuff in the **vast** world of information technology by reading posts online.
+Furthermore, I have a special interest in mathematics, especially in discrete mathematics which include _number theory_ and _group theory_.
+I like reading mathematical proofs, and, if not successful every time, trying to prove relatively simple mathematical statements.

 ## What my goal is